kjosib/sophie/docs/ffi.rst

 along with some handy connectors, but no single strategy is suitable to translate all exceptions from foreign code.
 Binding to an exception-laden API must involve some amount of wrapper-code to deal with the semantic mismatch.

-For the moment, all "foreign" functions are assumed to have strict (not lazy) semantics:
+For the moment, foreign functions *other than drivers* are assumed to have strict (not lazy) semantics:
 They get passed evaluated values (not thunks) as arguments.
 This is fine for commandeering the pure functions from an existing ecosystem like Python.
 However, if the arguments are record-types, then the fields within may contain thunks.
-The current FFI does not define how foreign code might force a thunk.
-It's unclear how best to address that, but it will need a solution in time.
+One possible work-around is to make a note of the ``force`` argument to the initializer.

 Python's ability to find a Python module depends on its module path, which Sophie code doesn't have any control over.
 Obviously built-in and standard-library modules are no problem, but random extra Python code could get weird.